 Whenever I see a trailer for an animated movie my mind automatically says 'I don't think I want to see that movie.'
 But Inside Out took me completely by surprise with a story that is brilliant, emotional, layered, and complex.
 It all adds up to a movie that I really want to see again.
 I'd go again tomorrow if I could, seriously, it's that good.
 I am positive that this will be one of those movies that you watch and love as a kid, then forget about for a while when you grow up, and then enjoy even more as an adult when you rediscover it.
 I am so sure of that because this movie, while animated, is more for adults than it is for kids.
 Not that kids won't enjoy it because I already said they will.
 What more can I say about this movie?
 It's funny, imaginative, a little bit sad, there was a lot of effort, research and work put into it and it shows.
 It's everything that we've come to expect from Pixar and is a breath of fresh air after Cars 2 and Monster's University.
 NOW WHY ARE YOU STILL READING MY PROFILE?!
 GO SEE THE MOVIE!!!

 If you've looked at my stories, then you know I've been on a bit of a Frozen kick recently.
 It's a good movie and I give it kudos for focusing on the bond between two sisters more than anything else.
-It's been my favorite Disney movie but is now challenged by Zootopia.
+It's been my favorite Disney movie but it is now challenged by Zootopia.
 This movie surprised me with how smart it was.
 It deals with the harsh reality that is racism in a clever way.
 Granted, it is heavy handed with the way it drills in its message but it's smart enough and funny enough that I'm willing to overlook it.
-While Pixar movies definitely have more nuance to them (Inside Out), Zootopia nonetheless stands out in the Disney canon with gorgeous animation, good humor, well developed characters, and a timely message.
+While Pixar movies definitely have more nuance to them (Inside Out), Zootopia nonetheless stands out in the Disney canon with gorgeous animation, good humor, well developed characters, and a timely message that will never become irrelevant.
 Go see it if you haven't already.
 Heck, go see it again if you have watched it already.

 BEST MUSICAL I HAVE EVER SEEN!
 We've all seen The Wizard of Oz and do not root for the Wicked Witch of the West.
 But when we go to see this musical our understanding of the character and every other character in Oz is turned on its head.
 The play is well written, well performed, and absolutely blows me away with its superb music, especially Defying Gravity.
 If you haven't seen this play yet and are a fan of either the movie or the books, you have to see Wicked as soon as possible!
 I can guarantee you will love it.